 Unless it's about food or sex, your subconscious is simply terrible at staying on track.
 The reason inspirational speeches don’t keep us inspired is that our subconscious slowly replaces those visions of wealth, success, and happiness with images of reality.
 If you don't want that to happen, you'll have to periodically remind your subconscious that achieving your goal will lead to something good.

 The more explicit you can make the connection between your goal your desires, the more motivation you'll get.
 Eight times a day, I briefly review the reasons why I work: earning money, helping others, increasing my skills, and so on.
 Each time I do, I re-ignite my motivation and desire.

-If you find yourself wondering why you’re doing something, the connection between your current task, your goal, and your reward is unclear.
+If you find yourself wondering why you're doing something, the connection between your current task, your goal, and your reward is unclear.
 Motivation flows backwards, from reward to goal, from goal to sub-goal, and from sub-goal to task.
-The more clear you can make the connections, the more motivation that will flow backwards.
+The more clear you can make the connections, the more motivation that will flow backward.

 1. Building a Practically Useful Theory of Goal Setting and Task Motivation, 2002.

 2. The Importance of Union Acceptance for Productivity Improvement Through Goal Setting, 1982.

 3. Improving Job Performance Through Training in Goal Setting, 1975.

 4. The Relationship of Procrastination With a Mastery Goal Versus an Avoidance Goal, 2009.

 5. Joint Effect of Feedback and Goal Setting on Performance: A Field Study of Residential Energy Conservation, 1978.

 6. The Effects of Goal Setting and Self-Instruction Training on The Performance of Unionized Employees, 2000.